Lyme Disease Recovery: Timeline, Challenges, and Long-Term Outlook

 - Improved sleep and stress tolerance

-How Timing Influences Recovery
+How Timing Influences Lyme Disease Recovery

 Why Lyme Disease Recovery Often Fluctuates

-- Variability in inflammatory signaling
+- Changes in inflammatory or immune activity

 - Autonomic instability